-The Worldcon Masquerade is a judged costuming competition and stage show.
+Sound like fun?
+Don't worry if you've never done this before - there are several levels of competition so even if you are only a beginner (or a child) you stand a chance of winning a prize.
 Entrants are divided into divisions based on the costuming skill levels of the participants, and judged by a panel selected by the Masquerade Director, Jill Eastlake.

-Our Masquerade will be held on Saturday, August 31st, 2013.
-The doors open at 7:30pm, and the big show itself will start at 8pm.
-This is a very popular show, but there will be plenty of seating in the Grand Ballroom of the Marriott San Antonio River Center, so bring all your friends!
+The LoneStarCon 3 Masquerade will take place on Saturday, August 31, 2013.
+The doors will open at 7:30 p.m, and the big show itself will start at 8 p.m.
+This is a very popular show, but there will be plenty of seating in the Grand Ballroom of the Marriott San Antonio Rivercenter, so bring all your friends!

-For first timers, here’s a little about what to expect at the Masquerade Event:
+For first timers, here's a little about what to expect at the event:

 - Our Toastmaster, Paul Cornell, will act as the Master of Ceremonies for the evening.
 The show starts with a brief introduction of the competition's Division System.